irfantopal/raspi-remote-led/README.md

   5. Connect your USB LED to the USB Port 2 in your Raspberry pi, you can change the USB Port in the app.js file
   6. Go `http://(raspberry's ip):8080 ` in your browser ( you must be in the same internet with raspberry pi )

-# Author
+# Usage of the project
-  I made it, you can use it in your school projects etc. ( look to the LICENSE )
+ You can use it in your school projects etc. ( look to the LICENSE )